codemaster05330/timoanttila/src/pages/about.md

 - Designing and developing experiences that make people's lives simpler.
 A focus on simplicity, speed, usability, easy update and delight.
 - Working at [Tuspe Design Oy](https://tuspe.com/) as a full stack developer and developing its business as a owner.
 - Subcontractor for [Molentum Oy](https://molentum.fi/) and [Dataline Group Oy](https://www.dataline.fi/).
-- Chief technology officer and chairman of the board at [Ratsukko Solutions Oy](https://www.ratsukko.com/).
+- Chief technology officer at [Ratsukko Solutions Oy](https://www.ratsukko.com/).
 - Maintaining many servers and being responsible for the security and backup of clients' websites.
 - [Finns Party](https://www.perussuomalaiset.fi/kielisivu/in-english/) municipal election candidate in [Nokia](https://www.nokiankaupunki.fi/). **Vote for number 2!**
 - Participating in the open source revolution on [Github](https://github.com/timoanttila?tab=repositories).